Esteban Andrada: International career

 Andrada represented the Argentina U20s at the 2009 Toulon Tournament, 2011 South American Youth Championship, and the 2011 FIFA U-20 World Cup.
 He also represented the Argentina U22 squad at the 2011 Pan Am tournament.

-He made his debut for the Argentina national football team on 26 March 2019 in a friendly against Morocco, as a starter.
+Andrada made his debut for the Argentina national football team on 26 March 2019 in a friendly against Morocco, as a starter.
 He was one of the three goalkeepers called up by manager Lionel Scaloni for the 2019 Copa América, but withdrew from the squad on 14 June due to a knee injury.
 He was replaced by Juan Musso.